“Let go of who you think you should be and embrace who you are.” — Brene Brown

 High school wasn’t rainbows and butterflies.
 Similar to many, I was bullied, made fun of, and taunted.
-It started with my last name, and then it would be about what I am wearing or what I did or didn’t say.
+I questioned my appearances and worth.
 My insecurities grew day by day and I secretly dreaded going to school.
 I became so stressed that I developed a severe case of eczema by the end of Grade 8.
 My four limbs were covered in rashes that simply would not go away.
 Have you ever been so embarrassed and ashamed of yourself that you couldn’t wear short sleeves in the summer or anywhere else?
 It was devastating.

 It lasted for 3.5 years.

 During all that, my mom unknowingly had signed me up to join Air Cadets.
 My first initial thoughts were filled with anger, frustration, and embarrassment.
 So, I spent a year and a half with a crappy attitude, thinking it would just go away.
 Nothing changed.
 So after much thought, I decided to spend one year giving it my all.
 If nothing came from that, then I was definitely quitting.

 To my disbelief, that one year changed my life and my way of thinking.
 I found solace in a place where I could be myself.
 It gave me a boost of confidence and a sense of community.